Rashidapp/Armory_Documentation/logic_nodes/reference.md

 ### Set Object Parent

-Set the direct parent (nearest in the hierarchy) of an object.
+Sets the direct parent (nearest in the hierarchy) of the given object.

 **See also:**